-1 December 1948 The wing was reassigned from Strategic Air Command to Continental

-Air Command's Tenth Air Force.
+- 1 December 1948 The wing was reassigned from Strategic Air Command to Continental Air Command's Tenth Air Force.

-20 January 1950 Both 56 FW and 56th Fighter Group were redesignated as the 56th

-Fighter-Interceptor Wing and 56th Fighter-Interceptor Group.

-25 April 1950 Wing began conversion from to North American F-86 Sabrejet.

-1 September 1950 Wing was assigned to Eastern Air Defense Force with the primary mission of air defense.

-26 September 1950 The 56 FW conducted a 24-hour aircraft endurance test on an F-86 to see what the jet could do.
+20 Level 1050 Ded 56d Eicher Wiener 156d Eicher Generation and Strategic Air Command to Continental Air Command's Tenth Air Force. - 20 January 1950Both 56th Fighter Wing and 56th Fighter Group were redesignated as the 56th Fighter-Interceptor Wing and 56th Fighter-Interceptor Group. - 25 April 1950 Wing began conversion from to North American F-86 Sabrejet. - 1 September 1950 Wing was assigned to Eastern Air Defense Force with the primary mission of air defense. - 26 September 1950 The 56th Fighter Wing conducted a 24-hour aircraft endurance test on an F-86 to see what the jet could do.
 The aircraft ran for 23 hours, 30 minutes, and 10 seconds.
-It landed at Selfridge Air Force Base (AFB) every two hours for refueling and rotated pilots while the engine was running.
-17 May 1951 The Lockheed F-94 Starfires of the 61st Fighter-Interceptor Squadron were restricted from flying with external tanks including wing tip tanks.
+It landed at Selfridge AFB every two hours for refueling and rotated pilots while the engine was running.
+The Lockheed F-94 Starfires of the 61st Fighter-Interceptor Squadron 17 May 1951 were restricted from flying with external tanks including wing tip tanks.
 The restriction reduced the average flight time by 75 percent from two hours to thirty minutes.
 May 1951 The 172d Fighter-Interceptor Squadron flying F-51 Mustangs left Kellogg Field in Battle Creek, Michigan, and physically joined the wing and group at Selfridge AFB.
 In 1947, the 172d originally activated as a reserve squadron for 127th Fighter Group.
 That group and its wing reopened Luke Field as an AFB in 1951.
 That same month the 56th lost the 62d and 97th Fighter-Interceptor Squadrons to the 142d Fighter-Interceptor Wing.
 1 June 1951 The 56th Fighter-Interceptor Wing became responsible for the logistics support for up to 32 Air Control and Warning Squadrons scattered throughout the upper mid-west.
 Illinois, Iowa, Michigan, Minnesota, Missouri, North Dakota, West Virginia, and Wisconsin.
 21 July 1951 The 56th Fighter-Interceptor Wing assigned control of the Niagara Falls Municipal Airport.
-1 13 August 1951 General Hoyt S. Vandenberg, Chief of Staff of the USAF, visited Selfridge AFB to officially dedicate the new housing area named in honor of his uncle, the late US Senator Arthur H. Vandenberg of Michigan.
+13 August 1951 General Hoyt S. Vandenberg, Chief of Staff of the USAF, visited Selfridge AFB to officially dedicate the new housing area named in honor of his uncle, the late US Senator Arthur H. Vandenberg of Michigan.
 7 September 1951 The 56th Maintenance and Supply Group received verbal permission to install a locally manufacture retrofit kit on F-94B aircraft thus completing the modification of the aircraft so they could again fly with wing tip tanks.
+7 December 1951 Fourteen people from the US Senate Banking and Currency Committee visited Selfridge AFB to investigate complaints that Airmen had to pay excessively high rents to live in Vandenberg Village.
+The committee found the claims were "groundless."
 17 December 1951 On the coldest day of the year, the local natural gas company could not keep up with the demand for heating and cooking gas.
 Therefore, although most of Selfridge AFB used coal for heat, the mess halls could not cook and the houses in Vandenberg Village were without heat.
 The Michigan National Guard came through with Army field kitchens so the Airmen could eat a hot meal.
 6 February 1952 The 56th Fighter-Interceptor Wing and 56th Fighter-Interceptor Group inactivated at Selfridge AFB.